Protect your Android from threats

 Read emails as plain text: This is a nifty trick to help you detect phishing email scams.
 Convert an email to plain text, and you’ll be able to spot hidden image URLs that wouldn’t be visible in HTML mode.

 You’ll have a lot less work on your plate if you let a dependable anti-phishing tool shoulder the brunt of the responsibility.
 Avast Free Antivirus detects phishing attempts and blocks them before they have a chance to reach you.
 Plus, it’s automatically updated any time a new attack is discovered, protecting you in real time against the internet’s ever-evolving threat landscape.

-Protecting millions of people worldwide, Avast Free Antivirus is the world’s most trusted cybersecurity solution.
+Protecting over 400 million users worldwide, Avast Free Antivirus is a leading cybersecurity solution.